 1. Engine Related Problems

 The highest number of complaints received was regarding the engine.
 The 2012 GMC Terrain was available in 2 different engine trims.
-The 2.4L 4 cylinder engine and the 3.0L V6.
+The 2.4L 4-cylinder engine and the 3.0L V6.

-Excessive oil consumption has been a problem that the early GMC Terrains face.
+Excessive oil consumption has been a problem that the early GMC Terrains faced.
 Especially the 2010 model.
 The 2012 model also shares the complaint.
 This was the root cause that led to many more engine problems.
 A lot of different issues reported can be linked to excessive oil consumption.

 When the engine frequently runs out of oil, replacing oil when it is running low becomes hard.
-This creates an engine to run dry.
+This causes an engine to run dry.
 Without oil, it is just a matter of time before the engine suffers major damage.
 Most of the engine-related problems in the 2012 Terrain can be routed to its excess oil consumption.

 Though this was not a common issue as the oil consumption, it still prevails as a 2012 GMC Terrain problem.
 The engine was known to stall at low speeds or while backing up continuously.
 There were also reports that at certain speeds the vehicle lost its acceleration.

 The problem is often caused due to camshaft sensors.
 Replacing the sensor could be solved when the sensor is replaced.
 This problem is not known to occur in the early stages of the SUV.
-It occurs after 100,000 plus miles driven.
+It occurs after 100,000-plus miles driven.

-Chattering Noises From The Engine
+2012 GMC Terrain Problems #3: Chattering Noises From The Engine

-This was another issue with the 2012 model. the probability of it happening increases with age and mileage.
+This was another issue with the 2012 model.
+The probability of it happening increases with age and mileage.
 The engine produces rough noises similar to chattering noise while starting g the engine.
 Usually, the noise gradually decreases, and in about 10 or 15 seconds, after the engine heats up the sound disappears.

 2. Transmission Problems

 The GMC Terrain is equipped with a 6T45 transmission.
 It can be manufactured either stateside or in Korea.
-It is also considered a fill for life transmission.
+It is also considered a fill-for-life transmission.
 Meaning you won’t need to change the transmission fluid.
 But if you are using the SUV for towing or any other heavy-duty work, you would need to replace the gearbox oil after some time.

 The 6-speed automatic transmission is relatively trouble-free.
 But in the case of the Terrain, there were a few common problems.